lishanprado/fish/README.md

 ## Development note

 The simulator is intentionally self-contained.
 The HTML, CSS, and JavaScript are all in `index.html`, which makes deployment and sharing simple.
 The bot decision firewall is designed to limit strategy code to the bot's own hand, public hand counts, and public move history.
+Also, note this was almost primarily by ChatGPT, and I made this just for fun, for my friends to use.